-Thanks to Internet resources today, a variety of solar food-dehydrator building plans can be easily obtained.
+These days, you can easily find online a variety of solar food-dehydrator building plans.
 For minimal material (much of which can be recycled scrap wood) and effort, you can tap into the sun’s free solar energy to dehydrate food.

 Value Your Seeds

 What’s a garden without seeds?
 Victory gardens reflect the value in each tiny seed and prioritize using seeds as carefully as possible.
-Thickly planting seeds was called a “wasteful method” unless they were seeds for something you could readily eat, like salad greens.
+Thickly planting seeds was called a “wasteful method” unless they were seeds for something you could readily eat, such as salad greens.
 Plant carefully and according to the recommendations on the packet.
-Likewise, victory-garden publications recommended saving seeds when possible.
+Likewise, victory garden publications recommended saving seeds when possible.

 Plan for Success

-Victory gardens focused on efficiency: Maximum output for minimum input.
+Victory gardens focused on efficiency: maximum output for minimum input.
 Focus on staple crops that grow easily, provide dense nutrition and can be readily stored.
-In other words, plant what you know will succeed for your growing zone and can easily manage.
+In other words, plant what you know will succeed for your growing zone and you can easily manage.

 Such a mindset addresses a key barrier first-time gardeners encounter: taking on too much, too soon.

 “I recommend starting modestly and gradually expanding a home garden,” comments Roger Doiron, a Maine-based home gardener and founder of Kitchen Gardeners International, a nonprofit organization dedicated to empowering people to achieve greater levels of food self-reliance through home gardening and cooking.
 “The biggest mistake of first-time gardeners is planting beyond their abilities, which leads to frustration, particularly when a crop ripens and needs to be harvested and preserved all at once, such as beans.”